'Irregularities' probe: Mumbai Police's SIT visits BMC headquarters, examines documents | Law-Order

 SIT officials are also in the process of collecting documents related to tenders awarded by the civic body, the official said.

-The SIT, headed by Mumbai Police Commissioner Vivek Phansalkar, comprises the joint commissioner of police (EOW), deputy commissioner of police (EOW) and other officers.
+Headed by Mumbai Police Commissioner Vivek Phansalkar, the SIT comprises the joint commissioner of police (EOW), deputy commissioner of police (EOW) and other officers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)